webOSArchive/enyo2-sampler/README.md

 # Enyo 2 Sampler

-A cross-platform application for viewing Enyo 2 samples from all its various libraries.
+A cross-platform application for viewing Enyo 2 (aka EnyoJS) samples from all its various libraries.

 Enyo 2 has been replaced by EnactJS, and is no longer updated.
-This archive is kept for development on older devices.
+This archive is kept at 2.5.1 for development on older devices.

+This build can be viewed at <http://www.webosarchive.com/enyo2sampler>.

-The final build can be viewed at <http://www.webosarchive.com/enyo2sampler>.
+The final build, which did not support legacy webOS, can be viewed at <http://nightly.enyojs.com/enyo-nightly-20180402014451/sampler/dist/>

 When cloning this repository, be sure to do so recursively, in order to fetch the correct version of the submodule libraries.
 Use the flag `--recurse-submodules`